openscm/pymagicc/paper/paper.md

 published simple climate models written in Python, such as
 @Gasser2017, @Willner17, and @Millar2017.
-The emissions scenarios used as input to Pymagicc use DataFrames from the Pandas library [@McKinney2010] to for creating and modifying of scenarios.
+The emissions scenarios used as input to Pymagicc use DataFrames from the Pandas library [@McKinney2010] for creating and modifying of scenarios.
 All MAGICC model parameters can be modified when running the model.